 In light of its expertise in promoting and supporting volunteer engagement and in providing flexible volunteer capacity, the UNV programme in Kosovo is well positioned to effectively support preparedness, response and longer-term recovery efforts in response to COVID-19.

 United Nations Chidlren’s Fund (UNICEF) is mandated by the United Nations General Assembly to advocate for the protection of children's rights, to help meet their basic needs and to expand their opportunities to reach their full potential.
 The United Nations Children's Fund (UNICEF) works in 190 countries through country programs and UNICEF national committees.
 UNICEF works with children and adolescents, which are the most excluded from participation mechanisms and has programs and technical assistance to address these barriers.
-The life-saving personal protection and other equipment (PPE) for front line workers including for maternity wards will be delivered to the MoH and Health Centers in Gracanica and Mitroica North.

 Cover Page